wmde/wikibase-metadata/docs/data-list.md

 ### Aggregated Property Popularity:

+Aggregated from the Property Popularity Observations above.
+The data is paginated as above in Wikibase List; the Page Number and Page Size arguments are the same, and the queries return Meta and Data as above.

 - Property URL
 - Usage Count: Sum of usages in all Wikibases
 - Wikibase Count: Number of Wikibases that use this property

+The data is ordered by Wikibase Count descending, then Usage Count descending, then alphabetically by Property URL

 #### Example: